HackLinux/e8/readme.md

 complete the project just for E8 first.
 I will keep retargeting in mind when writing the compiler.

-Having the code be able to run in Chrome would be pretty nice.
+Having the code to be able to run in Chrome would be pretty nice.
 However, besides Google, I don't see other open-source project that compiles to NaCl or PNaCl.
 Neither I see documents that talk about how to write compilers for NaCl or PNaCl.